HL7/fhir-bfdr/input/pagecontent/ihe_specification_relationship_and_guidance.md

 The Data Mappings tables in the BFDR-E specification use the IJE data element names.

-Where possible, the BFDR FHIR IG profiles also include the relevant IJE data element names and a mapping table can be found [here](ije_mapping.html).
+Where possible, the BFDR FHIR IG profiles also include the relevant IJE data element names and mapping are located [here](ije_mapping.html).

 For each IJE data element, the Data Mappings tables in the BFDR-E specification include a definition, a link to a Derivation Rule and a link to relevant Value Sets.